 - Thermometer for temperature control

 The first thing you notice with outdoor cannabis cultivation is that the equipment needed for an operational start-up is few.
 Compared to indoor cultivation, you spend less money procuring equipment.
-For example, a ventilation setup and lightning system are not required in outdoor farming if live in an area with ideal climatic conditions.
+For example, a ventilation setup and lighting system are not required in outdoor farming if you live in an area with ideal climatic conditions.
 There is also no need for a growth medium if you have access to fertile soil.
-Although, procuring fertilizers might be necessary if your plant requires supplemental nutrients.
+Although procuring fertilizers might be necessary if your plant requires supplemental nutrients.
 To protect your investment, you might need to install proper fencing or construct a plant shed.
-The point is; you spend less if you grow your cannabis outdoor.
+The point is, you spend less if you grow your cannabis outdoors.

-If your strain can be grown both outdoor and indoor, the chances are that the quality of yield produced under both conditions is different.
+If your strain can be grown both outdoors and indoors, the chances are that the quality of yield produced under both conditions is different.

 Hybrid farming is fast becoming popular in the modern history of cannabis cultivation.
 This method combines the best of both indoor and outdoor farming methods.
 Many cannabis production companies are currently experimenting with growing different cannabis strains, partly indoor and partly outdoor.
 The cannabis plants are first planted outdoors using proven cannabis growing strategies.
 After the plants have been exposed to their natural habitat, they are subsequently transferred into specialized pots.
 The young cannabis plants are then transferred and tendered in state-of-the-art greenhouses.
 Here, the vegetative stage continues.
 On transitioning into the flowering stage, the plants are monitored regularly and supplied with nutrients if necessary.
 By combining the growing conditions from both outdoor and indoor cultivation, the hybrid cannabis cultivation method is tipped as the future of cannabis farming.

 The bottom line